 Diane, behind the concession counter, explained that any fishermen over 18 would need to get a state fishing licence.
 Since we had no intention of catching anything, we picked up a free copy of Florida Fish and Game Finder and set off with her hand-drawn map of the Sawgrass canals.

 The Zen aspect of the sport — the patient waiting — is part delightful and part deadly.
 The Everglades’ endless wave of sawgrass is remarkably beautiful and incredibly monotonous.
 Four hours in a Boston Whaler gave us plenty of time to contemplate fishing’s contradictions.

 Before you doze off, some nifty quotes come to mind:

 - Izaak Walton mused, “Doubt not but angling will prove to be so pleasant that it will prove to be, like virtue, a reward to itself.”

 - From Washington Irving: “There is something in angling that tends to produce a gentleness of spirit, and a pure serenity of mind.”

-We paused under some elusive cloud cover in the middle of the 50-foot-wide channel for tuna sandwiches and iced tea.
-Revived, our young angler baited some hooks.
-He was very calm, unlike his mother and grandmother who shrieked with terror when the cup toppled over and earth worms slithered out of their dirty home.
+We paused under some elusive cloud cover in the middle of the 50-foot-wide channel for grandma’s tuna sandwiches (the irony) and iced tea.
+Revived, our young angler baited some hooks with filthy earth worms which loved escaping their papercup home.